CDAT/jupyter-vcdat/tests/README.md

 # Python Selenium test suite for jupyter-vcdat

 ## Test suite structure

 The test suite is organized as follows:

-- tests/PageObjects/*py implement classes that encapsulate locators which are means to find the selenium elements in the html page.
+- tests/PageObjects/\*py implement classes that encapsulate locators which are means to find the selenium elements in the html page.
-- tests/TestUtils/*py implement BaseTestCase and BaseTestCaseWithNoteBook classes.
+- tests/TestUtils/\*py implement BaseTestCase and BaseTestCaseWithNoteBook classes.
 Test cases should inherit BaseTestCaseWithNoteBook class which will create a new note book and name it uniquely before starting test steps, and clean up after finishing test steps.
-- tests/*py implements the test cases.
+- tests/\*py implements the test cases.

 ## Guidelines

 - Python Selenium locators (XPath, class names, id of selenium elements) should not be in any of the tests/test*py files.
 Locators should be encapsulated in a class in one of tests/PageObjects/*py.
 - Under tests/PageObjects, there are following classes:

-  - **Actions** class is a base class implementing actions like: find_element_by_id(), find_element_by_xpath() etc.
+  - **Actions** class is a base class implementing actions like: find_element(), and find_elements() etc.
   - **ActionsPage** class is a subclass of **Actions** class which should be the parent class of all 'page' classes.
   - **MainPage** class is a page class for the main page of jupyter-vcdat web app.
   - **NoteBookPage** class is a page class for the notebook page.